BochicTrdar/PAM2Py/README.md

 Min and max values in color figures can be changed interactively using the icons displayed at the top of the figure window.

+Missing package?
+Use pip or Anaconda-navigator to install it.

 Some matplotlib versions can crash when saving figures to PNG.
 The solution?
 Update matplotlib.